marcusguttenplan/creative-tech-toolkit/physical-computing/Useful-Circuits/Hbridge/Good Technique/Readme.md

 In most applications, transistors are used as the switches in these circuits.

-There are several off the shelf Hbridge ICs; in single, double, or even quadruple packages to control multiple outputs. the most common are:  L293D (dual hbridge), SN754410N (quad Hbridge)
+There are several off the shelf Hbridge ICs in single, double, or even quadruple packages to control multiple outputs. the most common are:  L293D (dual hbridge), SN754410N (quad Hbridge)